vishnusoni2780/CCTV_access_python-web-access-/README.md

 # CCTV_access_python-web-access-

-# in this i have done a very good use of graphical presentation, Banner, then choice of user, and then fetching IP Addresses of CCTV cameras from world biggest directory of online surveillance security cameras. [ www.insecam.com ]
+# In this i have done a very good use of graphical presentation, Banner, then choice of user, and then fetching IP Addresses of CCTV cameras from world biggest directory of online surveillance security cameras [ www.insecam.com ] using python language & it's various Modules/Packages.

 # Modules of Python Used :-